Biofuel Infrastructure Incentive Program (BIIP)

 The purpose of the Biofuel Infrastructure Incentive Program (BIIP) is to increase the distribution and use of biofuels in the state of Missouri.
 Funds from the program will be awarded to fuel retailers, fuel distributors, terminal companies, and fleet operations that are dispensing, or have plans to store or dispense ethanol blends of E15 or higher, or biodiesel blends of B6 or higher.

-A total of $2 million has been appropriated for the Biofuel Infrastructure Incentive Program (BIIP), with 50% initially allocated to biodiesel projects, and 50% allocated to ethanol projects.
+50% of funding is initially allocated to biodiesel projects, and 50% allocated to ethanol projects.
 Upon final award determination, if funding remains in one category and is needed in the other category, funds may be reallocated.

 Within each category, up to 75% of the funds will be awarded to Tier 1 projects.
 Up to 25% of the funds will be awarded to Tier 2 projects.